- 01. Some Advice Before You Start Studying the Arabic Language

 To learn the basics of writing in Arabic, it's the ideal method!

-To really know everything about writing in Arabic, why not converse directly with a native speaker?
+To really know everything about writing in Arabic, like how to pronounce a vowel, why not converse directly with a native speaker?

 Handwritten or digital pen pals allow people all around the world to communicate and develop friendships, while at the same time enhancing language skills.